 Configuration Complexity

-Azure APIM setup typically requires 3 hours for initial configuration, plus additional time for custom MCP server development.
-Teams need Azure API Management expertise—not just general Azure familiarity.
+Azure APIM setup typically requires API Management expertise, plus additional time for custom MCP server development and Microsoft Graph tool design.
+Teams need Azure API Management expertise, not just general Azure familiarity.

 6. IBM ContextForge

-IBM ContextForge addresses a specific enterprise scenario: organizations with multiple regional gateways requiring federation and coordination.
-Released under Apache 2.0 license, ContextForge provides the architectural patterns for large-scale, distributed MCP deployments—with IBM Elite Support available for production implementations.
+IBM ContextForge addresses a specific enterprise scenario: organizations with multiple gateways requiring federation and coordination.
+Released under Apache 2.0 license, ContextForge provides architectural patterns for large-scale, distributed MCP deployments.

 ContextForge for Distributed Enterprises

-ContextForge's federation capability allows multiple gateways to coordinate via Redis-backed state sharing.
-Regional offices connect to local gateways for performance, while cross-region tool discovery happens automatically.
-This architecture suits multinational enterprises with data residency requirements.
+ContextForge's federation capability allows multiple gateways to coordinate across distributed deployments.
+Regional offices can connect to local gateways for performance, while cross-region tool discovery can be coordinated through the gateway architecture.
+This architecture suits multinational enterprises evaluating distributed MCP patterns.

 Microsoft 365 Integration Approach